Updated: Jul 14

 Are you fed up with having brain fog and not being able to concentrate?
 Are you having aches and pains in your body although you haven’t done anything to cause them?
 Or maybe you are working on a very important project, and you keep fidgeting unable to focus?

-I woke up this morning full of motivation, sat down to write, and found myself thinking about the book I want to read, what I’m going to have for lunch and how much I can’t concentrate.
+I woke up this morning full of motivation, sat down to write, and found myself thinking about the book I want to read, what I’m going to have for lunch, and how much I can’t concentrate.
 Still staring at a blank page.

 If you’re feeling like you can’t rest mentally and that your brain goes on strike when you need it the most, you need to get your hands dirty.
-Don’t worry it won’t ruin your nails.
+Don’t worry it won’t ruin your nails!
 And it may turn out that this is the best stress management strategy you will ever use!

-Ready to battle stress?
+So, are you ready to battle stress?

 What would you be able to accomplish in your day if you stayed on point, focused, and productive?

-I know I would complete the tasks I planned for the day and then have some time left to do the things that I love to do.
+I know I would complete the tasks I planned for the day and then have some time left to do the things I love to do.

 I may do a quick class of yoga to stretch my body and clear my mind.
 I may plan a nourishing meal and enjoy cooking it.
 Or I may get lost in the book I’m currently reading.
 Or I may just sit down on a couch guilt-free!

+How about you?
 What would mental clarity allow you to do?

 Sure, it can feel frustrating when you want to focus on something, and you can’t.
-You may feel energetic, but if you can’t concentrate on the task at hand, you use more energy trying to stay concentrated than actually concentrating.
+You may feel energetic, but if you can’t concentrate on the task at hand, you use more energy trying to stay focused than actually concentrating.

 Whether you realize it or not, all those feelings have one common thread and that is stress.
+Why it matters that you address stress?

-Stress shuts down your ability to focus.
+Because stress shuts down your ability to focus.

 You may think, this is only your focus.
 But have you noticed how your mood plummets too?
 How your irritability rises?
 Or maybe you have already started noticing a headache?